 World jittery about Trump's 'America first' inaugural speech

-President Donald Trump's inaugural speech promised "America first" policy led by a forceful executive, in contrast to the coalition building and international conferences which have featured strongly in past administrations.
+President Donald Trump's inaugural speech promised "America first" policy, but offered no specifics about America's place in the world.
 The billionaire businessman and reality television star - the first president who had never held political office or high military rank - promised to stir a "new national pride" and protect America from the "ravages" of countries he says have stolen U.S. jobs.

 Discussions